 The pain might not stop for a few days!
 No one told me this ugly truth about second babies.
 The first time around, they tell you to nurse frequently and go to the bathroom often because it helps your uterus contract back into shape.

-The second night, we were at home and I was laying on my belly on a heating pad making my husband take care of both kids through the night because I was moaning in pain.
 I hope your experience is different if you’re expecting your 2nd (or 3rd!) baby, but holy crap it hurt!

 It actually took more than 3 days for the pain to completely subside.
 The contractions felt exactly like they did during labor only my body wasn’t pushing.